TO CONFIRM CUSHING’S DISEASE

 Central to the concept of Cushing’s disease is the over-production of cortisol.
 It follows then that the adrenal glands of the Cushing’s patient would possess large amounts of stored hormone due to their chronic stimulation.
 We have been talking about the stimulatory message sent from the pituitary gland to the adrenal glands.
 This message consists of a hormone called “Adrenocorticotrophic hormone” or “ACTH.”
 In this test, a dose of ACTH is given to the patient.
-If a larger than expected, rise in cortisol levels is measured in 2 hours we may diagnose Cushing’s syndrome.
+If a larger than expected rise in cortisol levels is measured in 1-2 hours (depending on the form of ACTH used) we may diagnose Cushing’s syndrome

 TO RUN THIS TEST

 Ideally, the patient is fasted overnight and the test is performed in the morning between 8 am and 10 am.
 A blood sample is drawn, a dose of ACTH is given, and two hours later a second blood sample is drawn.

 WHEN WOULD WE RUN THIS TEST?